LJRH/xestools/README.md

   - Construct the energy-transfer coordinates for plotting:
     - Keep the X axis as incident energy: X2D = broadcast(x_Omega)[None, :].
     - Compute the energy transfer Δ row-wise: Y2D = X2D − broadcast(y_omega)[:, None].
-    - This yields a grid where each pixel’s Y value is the energy transfer Δ = Ω − ω.
+    - This yields a grid where each pixel's Y value is the energy transfer Δ = Ω − ω.

 ## File formats